pojntfx/networked-linux-memsync/docs/notes.md

 - Used as a database, cache and/or message broker
 - Created by S. Sanfilippo in 2009
 - Different from other NoSQL databases by supporting various data structures like lists, sets, hashes or bitmaps
-- Uses in-memory data storage for maximum speed and efficiency
+- Uses in-memory data storage for maximum speed and efficiency[@redis2023introduction]
 - Allows for low-latency reads/writes
 - While not intended for persistance, it is possible to store data on disk
 - Has a non-blocking I/O model and offers near real-time data processing capabilities
-- Includes a pub-sub system to be able to function as a message broker
+- Includes a pub-sub system to be able to function as a message broker[@redis2023pubsub]

 ### S3 and Minio